ichen2/charm/README.md

-Charm lets you automatically create WordPress posts using data from a spreadsheet
+Lets you automatically create WordPress posts using data from a spreadsheet